Year 6 Class

 Our class texts this half term will be ‘Journey to the River Sea’ by Eva Ibbotson and ‘Fantastic Beasts and Where to Find Them’ by J.K.
 Rowling.

 Our writing tasks this half term will be based around these texts.
 We will be writing non-chronological reports on our very own mythical beasts.
 There will also be a focus on narrative and descriptive writing and using a wide range of vocabulary.

-We will also be using extracts from these texts during our guided reading sessions to help us with retrieval, comprehension and inference.
+We will also be using extracts from these texts during our guided reading sessions to help us with retrieval,

 Children in Year 6 receive daily maths homework that will enable them to practise the 4 basic operations as well as apply these to reasoning questions.

 Daily literacy homework will focus on spelling, vocabulary and grammar.

 Each week, two pieces of homework are set for the children to complete (30 minutes each piece).